Rootspaghetti/SubScanX/README.md

-# SubScanX
+### SubScanX

 **SubScanX** is a powerful command-line tool designed for finding subdomains and checking their status using HTTPX.
-It combines subdomain enumeration with HTTP request validation and additional features such as screenshot capture and WHOIS lookup to provide a comprehensive analysis of your target domain.
+It combines subdomain enumeration with HTTP request validation and additional features such as screenshot capture, WHOIS lookup, and technology detection to provide a comprehensive analysis of your target domain.

 ## Features

-- **Subdomain Enumeration**: Uses `subfinder` to discover subdomains of the target domain.
+- **Subdomain Enumeration:** Uses `subfinder` to discover subdomains of the target domain.
-- **HTTP Status Check**: Validates each subdomain using HTTPX with customizable request types (GET, POST, HEAD).
+- **HTTP Status Check:** Validates each subdomain using HTTPX with customizable request types (GET, POST, HEAD).
-- **Concurrency**: Supports concurrent requests to speed up the checking process.
+- **Concurrency:** Supports concurrent requests to speed up the checking process.
-- **Customizable Timeout**: Set a timeout for each HTTP request.
+- **Customizable Timeout:** Set a timeout for each HTTP request.
-- **Progress Tracking**: Displays real-time progress and allows users to check status by pressing Enter.
+- **Progress Tracking:** Displays real-time progress and allows users to check status by pressing Enter.
-- **Screenshot Capture**: Takes screenshots of subdomains based on HTTP status codes.
+- **Screenshot Capture:** Takes screenshots of subdomains based on HTTP status codes.
-- **WHOIS Lookup**: Optionally performs a WHOIS lookup before starting subdomain scanning.
+- **WHOIS Lookup:** Optionally performs a WHOIS lookup before starting subdomain scanning.
+- **Technology Detection:** Identifies technologies used by subdomains using Wappalyzer.
-- **Output Formats**: Saves results in a text file with sorted HTTP status codes.
+- **Output Formats:** Saves results in a text file with sorted HTTP status codes.

 ## Installation